What is the SoundCloud Creator Guide?

 The next level up gives you six hours of hosted uploads, advanced stats, and advanced embed controls.
 SoundCloud Pro also includes the Spotlight feature that allows you to highlight up to five tracks, the Replace Tracks feature that save the stats for a track if you upload a new version of it, and Quiet Mode, that allows you to turn off public stats and comments.
 If you are a creator of original music content and have zero copyright strikes, SoundCloud Pro also may enable you to earn money from your work with SoundCloud Premier monetization.
 Find out more about SoundCloud Pro here.

 We’ve done the math for you and this option is the best value for most users.
 You get all the options from a Pro account PLUS you get an increased upload quota, you’re able to schedule your releases, and you can access SoundCloud Go+ at half the cost of a normal subscription.
-Find out more about pricing and perks by clicking on this link.
+Find out more about SoundCloud Pro Unlimited here.

 SoundCloud Go allows you to listen to SoundCloud wherever you are - even offline.
 You get 120,000,000+ tracks from established and emerging artists, you can save tracks offline on mobile, and get ad-free listening.
 Find out more about SoundCloud Go here.

 SoundCloud Go+ allows you to save tracks offline on mobile, and get ad-free listening, as well as access to select DJ integrations, allowing you to instantly discover and mix millions of tracks.
-You can try SoundCloud Go+ for free for 30 days by clicking on this link.
+You can try SoundCloud Go+ for free for 30 days and find out more here.
 And when you’re a Pro Unlimited subscriber, you get Go+ at half the price.

 Make your tracks easy to find by giving them clear titles and detailed metadata when you upload something new.
 Eye-catching high-resolution artwork will also help you stand out.